neurite/debian-setup/docs/0100-prepare.md

         2. `diskutil unmountDisk /dev/diskx`, unmount device or directory
         3. `sudo dd if=/path/to/iso of=/dev/diskx bs=4096`, this step can take 10~30 min
         4. `diskutil eject`

-It is important the drive is _not_ mounted.
-Run `lsblk` or `diskutil list` to make sure there is no mount point for the device.
-If there is a mount point, `umount` the drive first.

 ### Firmware